luisparravicini/curate-tl/README.md

 `-m` Only deletes tweets that are RTs and start mentioning a username

 `-a PATH` Reads tweets and likes from the [archive downloaded from Twitter](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive).
 Sometimes, the api doesn't return all the old tweets, so this is a way to access those old tweets.
 Use the path where the zip was decompressed.

+`-o days` Only evaluate tweets older (in days) than the value specified.